aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/death/mourning/gebet-an-der-jahrzeit-des-vaters-wahrend-man-fastet-prayer-on-ones-fathers-yortseit-while-fasting-by-yehoshua-heshil-miro-1835.html.md

 <hr />

-"Gebet an der Jahrzeit des Vaters, während man fastet" was written by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaicher Religion</em></a>.
+"Gebet an der Jahrzeit des Vaters, während man fastet" was written by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaischer Religion</em></a>.
 In the 1835 edition, it appears as teḥinah №129, on pp. 244-245.
 In the 1842 edition, it appears as teḥinah №130, pp. 251-252.

 <h3>Source(s)</h3>